-Climb the stairs to an oak A framed room with chandeliers, little cottage windows and comfy king sized bed.
+Upstairs is an oak framed room with chandeliers, little cottage windows and comfy king sized bed.
 Light pours in from the south westerly windows, Floral blinds at the windows and leather bound books as bedside tables give a nod to the past.
 This room feels cosy and protected from the world.

-Still warm underfoot, the stone floor wraps up the walls along with crackled glazed deep green tiles, verdigris copper panels line the wall behind the roll top bath.
-The shower enclosure with rainfall shower sits in oak posts.
-The large vintage sink unit has space for four people’s toiletries, and a heated rail with fluffy towels robes and hot tub towels as well as organic toiletries, ensuring you can indulge in style and space.
+Warm underfoot, the stone floor runs throughout, with crackled glazed deep green tiles in the rainfall shower.
+Verdigris copper panels line the wall behind the roll top bath, with taps sunk into oak beams.
+The large vintage sink unit has plenty pf space space and you’ll find a heated rail with fluffy towels robes and hot tub towels as well as organic toiletries, ensuring you can indulge in style and space.

 The country kitchen is a mix of rustic and modern.
 Underfloor heating, marble tops and copper finishes sits alongside malvern stone walls, oak posts and deep green units.
 The Large retro fridge freezer, dishwasher and washer/dryer makes for practicality.
 Pad around barefoot with heated stone floors, grabs coffee and hunker down in the perfect dining corner with benches and velvet dining chairs.
 Electric hob & cooker with Denby crockery, glasses for all occasions and all the utensils you need to cook up a storm.

 The lounge has two comfy sofa’s focused around the Woodburner set in a huge inglenook fireplace.
 In the corner there’s a collection of books and a rocking chair to read in.
 The TV has full internet connectivity so if you need want a film night then you can hunker down around the fire and sink into the sofa.